EkiSkyten/NodeRedHtdMc66/README.md

 This flow is dependant on the following flow

-  EkiSkyten/NodeRedCss
++ EkiSkyten/NodeRedCss

 This flow is dependant on the following hardware

-  HTD MC66 Multi-zone controller
++ HTD MC66 Multi-zone controller
-  HTD GW-SL1 Smart Gateway
++ HTD GW-SL1 Smart Gateway
-  RS232 connection between controller and gateway
++ RS232 connection between controller and gateway

 The hardware assumes the following network connectivity

-  GW-SL1 network IP address 192.168.10.224
++ GW-SL1 network IP address 192.168.10.224

 The flow assumes all 6 zones are configured and named

-  Office, Living Room, Kitchen, Master, Master Bath, Patio
++ Office
++ Living Room
++ Kitchen
++ Master
++ Master
++ Bath
++ Patio

 As I only ever use this on one tablet, the CSS and layout assumes

-  Galaxy Tab S2 tablet
++ Galaxy Tab S2 tablet

 Disclaimer: